doitdiy-ai/short-pi-boot-script/README.md

 14. Modify YOURWIFINETWORKNAME and WIFIPASSWORD to match your wifi network, and save and close the file
 15. Copy all 4 files: *cmdline.txt*, *unattended*, *pipassword* and *wpa_supplicant.conf* to the SD card
 16. Eject the SD card, insert in your raspberry pi and boot it up

+These scripts will enable ssh, vnc and a picamera.
+They'll set the hostname, the pi user's password, the screen resolution, locale, timezon and keyboard type.
+Feel free to modify, but make sure you enter valid values.
+If you're running headless, or even with a screen attached, bugs are hard to track down.

 \* when your commands run, the PATH is `/usr/local/bin:/usr/local/sbin:/usr/bin:/usr/sbin:/bin:/sbin:.`; the working directory is `/`; the entire Linux partition is available; systemd isn't up yet so there are no services, the network is unavailable, and the system thinks it's January 1st, 1970.